William Shepherd Allen

 William Shepherd Allen (22 June 1831 – 15 January 1915) was an English Liberal politician.
 He also worked as a farmer and served as an MP in New Zealand.

 Biography

-Allen was born at Manchester, the son of William Allen and his wife Maria Shepherd.
-His father was JP for Staffordshire, residing at Woodhead Hall, Cheadle.
+Allen was born in Manchester.
+Cheadle.
 Allen was educated at Wadham College, Oxford.
 He graduated with a BA in law and history in 1854, and an MA in 1857.

 In 1869, Allen married Elizabeth Penelope Candlish, the daughter of John Candlish MP for Sunderland.
 Their eldest son William was later MP for Newcastle-under-Lyme.
-Another son, Colonel Sir Stephen Allen, (1882–1964) was a New Zealand lawyer, farmer, local body politician, and Mayor of Morrinsville.
-He served in World War I and in the Territorial Army, and was Administrator of the colony of Western Samoa (now Samoa) 1928–31.
+Another son, Colonel Sir Stephen Allen, (1882–1964) was a New Zealand lawyer, farmer, local body politician, and mayor of Morrinsville.
+He served in World War I and in the Territorial Army, and was administrator of the colony of Western Samoa (now Samoa) 1928–31.

 He was a devout Methodist and wrote several religious papers.

-Allen was elected as member of parliament for Newcastle-under-Lyme in 1865.
-He held the seat until 1886.
-In later life he shared his time between Woodhead Hall in England and his property Annandale near Morrinsville in New Zealand.